Kartik-Sama/zenseCTF_Bin-Rev/binary_ecploitation/movie_screening/SOLUTION.md

     Connect to the challenge using nc chal.zense.co.in 6702

-> Recomended : You fully understand the sac_Room question.
+> Recommended : You fully understand the sac_Room question.

 Let's start with examining what the function using gdb.
 We first look what functions are available.